Technical Architecture Group: 2012 Reform

 After this publication and until 2012, the work of the TAG primarily resulted in publishing Findings documents, centered around XML, RDF, and URIs.

 In 2012, four prominent web developers felt that the TAG had become disconnected from the realities and pain points of web developers.
 Led by Alex Russell, they dubbed themselves "the reformers" and participated in the 2012 TAG election for four vacant seats.
 All of them got elected.
 It was only after this reform that design reviews of new specifications became a significant part of the TAG's work and the process for requesting a design review moved to GitHub and became streamlined.

 First Party Sets Controversy

 In February 2019, Google requested a TAG design review of their First Party Sets proposal as required per their shipping policy.
 The proposal was rejected by the TAG in 2021.
 The group's review concluded that "the First Party Sets proposal harmful to the web in its current form".
-This resulted in Google updating its timeline for removing third-party cookies and postponing it to 2023.
+This initially resulted in Google updating its timeline for removing third-party cookies and postponing it to 2023.
+Following further delays, Google completely abandoned its cookie deprecation plan in July 2024, opting instead to maintain third-party cookies while introducing new user-level privacy controls in Chrome.

 This follows earlier public statements by the TAG about prioritizing user security and privacy when conducting design reviews.